Feeds:

 Read Full Post »

-Henry Cabot Beck of True West Magazine and I were emailing back and forth this morning about the color Roy Rogers pictures (Trucolor, to be precise), how wonderful they are, and how terribly they’re represented on DVD.
+Henry Cabot Beck of True West Magazine and I were emailing back and forth about the color Roy Rogers pictures (Trucolor, to be precise), how wonderful they are, and how terribly they’re represented on DVD.
 It’s a matter that has been beaten to death on a number of newsgroups, which shows just how important this really is.
 With these pictures in mind, a hastily-constructed post seemed in order.

-Bells Of Coronado (1950) is the only Roy Rogers film that Lions Gate got around to putting on DVD during their handling of the Republic catalog.
-(Maybe this new arrangement with Olive Films will result in a few more.)
-Coronado is a good one, with Dale Evans, Trigger, Grant Withers and Pat Brady adding their usual support.
+Bells Of Coronado is a good one, with Dale Evans, Trigger, Grant Withers and Pat Brady adding their usual support.
 William Witney lends his masterful direction, the songs are great and the Trucolor looks good.
 I think this is out of print, but it’s still listed here.

 VCI’s Roy Rogers Western Double Feature Volume 1 presents Under California Stars (1948) and The Bells of San Angelo (1947) — both uncut and both looking just fine.
 California features Jane Frazee and Andy Devine, while San Angelo has Dale Evans, Andy Devine and Bob Nolan and the Sons of the Pioneers.
 Witney directed both.
 It’s also a deal, available through their website for just four bucks!
 Trailers are even included.
 So mosey on over and pick one up.

-I wish this was a lot longer post, with lots of links so you could complete your color Rogers collection.
-Maybe someday.
 Till then, “may the good Lord take a liking to you.”

 Read Full Post »